Jakobsson2001/berghs/react/rara/backend/SETUP.md

 ## Step 5: Test the Connection

 1. Open your React app in the browser: `http://localhost:5173`
-2. Navigate to your spin-the-wheel page/component
+2. Navigate to your mini games page (`/minigame`)
-3. Try adding a name, spinning the wheel, etc.
+3. Try adding a name, spinning the wheel, or playing the memory game

 ## Troubleshooting